Table of Contents

 Therapy for infections with Clostridium perfringens

-Surgical wound revision with eventual amputation of the infected extremity is essential because antibiosis often does not reach the necrotic tissue.
+Surgical wound revision with eventual amputation of the infected extremity is essential because antibiotic therapy often does not reach the necrotic tissue.
 A combination of penicillin G and metronidazole is often used because in most cases, it is a combined infection with other anaerobic bacteria.

-Furthermore, hyperbaric oxygenation in hyperbaric oxygen chambers is the standard solution for gas gangrene infections to eliminate these obligately anaerobic bacteria.
+Furthermore, hyperbaric oxygenation in hyperbaric oxygen chambers is the standard solution for gas gangrene infections in order to eliminate these obligately anaerobic bacteria.

 Attributes of Clostridium tetani

-The structure of C. tetani corresponds to those of other Clostridia.
+The structure of C. tetani is similar to those of other Clostridia.
 The tennis racket shape is characteristic.

 Clinical picture of tetanus

 Newborns are most likely to be affected by this bacterium, where C. tetani leads to the so-called disease of the 8th day (or tetanus neonatorum).
-This is an infection of the umbilicus since this provides an optimal anaerobic milieu.
+This is an infection of the umbilicus since the umbilicus provides an optimal anaerobic milieu.

 At the portal of entry, C. tetani proliferates and forms tetanospasmin which is released by autolysis and retrogradely spreads down the nerves up to the anterior horn cells in the spinal cord.
-There, it proteolytically divides synaptobrevins.
+There, it proteolytically divides into synaptobrevins.
 The synaptobrevins are involved in the release of GABA into the synaptic cleft.
-So a neutralization of the inhibitory effect takes place.
+Thus, the neutralization of the inhibitory effect takes place.

 The first symptoms appear after an incubation time of a few days to 3 weeks.
-The tension of the masticatory muscles (trismus) and a permanent contraction of the facial muscles (risus sardonicus) are typical.
+Tension of the masticatory muscles (trismus) and a permanent contraction of the facial muscles (risus sardonicus) are typical.